shaken

 双语例句

-卫生部长宣布的改革措施旨在挽回人们对于一个因重大丑闻而发生动摇的体制的信心。 - They had shaken off their pursuers.
+卫生部长宣布的改革措施旨在挽回人们对于一个因重大丑闻而发生动摇的体制的信心。 - He was unaware that they had shaken off their pursuers.